benjaminejarrell/jellyfin_server/README.md

 ### Jellyfin Server
 Set's up a publicly accessible [Jellyfin](https://jellyfin.org/) server behind a Cloudflare Zero Trust [Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/)

-Note that Cloudflare doesn't like pushing too much media over it's network.
+Cloudflare doesn't like pushing too much media over its network.
 Don't use the free plan for commercial use or you may have your account closed.

 <!-- BEGIN_TF_DOCS -->